bytebase/bytebase.com/content/blog/understanding-google-cloud-sql-pricing.md

 ![dbcost-2](/content/blog/understanding-google-cloud-sql-pricing/dbcost-2.webp)

-## Tips for optimizing Google Cloud SQL Pricing
+## Tips for Optimizing Google Cloud SQL Pricing

 As mentioned above, one of the biggest concerns raised by reddit discussions is how to optimize Google Cloud SQL cost.
-Here are some common tips for optimizing Google Could SQL pricing collected from networks:
+Here are some common tips collected from networks:

 - Take advantage of discounts for reserved instances: Cloud SQL offers committed use discounts that give you a 25% discount off of on-demand pricing for a one-year commitment and a 52% discount for a three-year commitment.